Gilson Benchimol

-Gilson Benchimol Tavares (born 29 December 2001), or simply Benchimol, is a Cape Verdean professional footballer who plays as a striker for Russian club Akron Tolyatti and the Cape Verde national team.
+Gilson Benchimol Tavares (/pt/; born 29 December 2001) is a Cape Verdean professional footballer who plays as a striker for Russian club Akron Tolyatti and the Cape Verde national team.

 Club career

 On 22 July 2024, Benchimol signed a long-term contract with Russian Premier League club Akron Tolyatti.

 International career

 Benchimol debuted for the Cape Verde national team in a 2–1 friendly loss to Guinea on 10 October 2020.
 He scored a hat-trick in a game against the Liechtenstein national football team on 25 March 2022.

-He was named in the roster for the 2021 Africa cup of nations when the team reached the round of 16..
+He was named in the roster for the 2021 Africa Cup of Nations when the team reached the round of 16.

+On 18 May 2026, he was called up by Cape Verde's head coach Bubista for the 2026 FIFA World Cup.